Introduction

 | MicroLED | 2000–4000 nits+ | Best of both worlds | Expensive, emerging tech |

-For creators, mini-LED and OLED are currently the top choices depending on environment: OLED for dark studio accuracy, mini-LED for bright editing rooms or field work.
+For creators, mini-LED and OLED currently top the list depending on environment: OLED for accurate work in a dark studio, mini-LED for bright editing rooms or field work.

 | Use Case | Recommended Brightness |